otdavies/FastTileRandomization/README.md

 # Dual-Point Texture Tiling Demo

 Interactive demonstration of a texture tiling technique that uses dual-point rotation blending to create seamless textures with reduced repetition artifacts.
+This only uses 2 texture samples, thus is ideal for real time usage.

 [Try Demo](https://otdavies.github.io/DualPointTiling/)